naveen-010/Calibash/README.md

 - **Navigate Between Dates**: Effortlessly move between months and years, or jump to specific dates.
 - **Switch Views**: Toggle between month and year views for different calendar perspectives.
 - **Smart Event Management**: Add, remove, edit, and view events using plain language.
-No strict syntax required!
+No strict syntax required as it uses **AI** to understand so you can even type in hinglish if you like !!
 - **CSV Import/Export**:
   - Export: The program creates an `events.csv` file in the current working directory if one doesn't already exist.
   - Import: Reads a provided `events.csv` file specified through CLI arguments, ensuring seamless data flow.